by Visit Ventura

-Hispanic Heritage Month has come and gone (September 15 – October 15th), as good a reason as any to keep celebrating the Hispanic roots that run deep through this country and our town.
+Hispanic Heritage Month ends on not-very-far-off October 15th, offering the perfect opportunity to keep celebrating the Hispanic roots that run deep through this country and our town.
 Imagine a world without Sonia Maria Sotomayor (the first justice of the Supreme Court of Hispanic descent), Cesar Chavez (labor leader), Ellen Ochoa (astronaut), Joan Baez (musician), or our very own Deputy Mayor Sofia Rubalcava.

 As a child, Sofia would stand in front of the colorful mural at Sheridan Way Elementary School and see it for what it is.

 “It says, ‘We’re a beautiful spring bouquet of all colors here at Sheridan Way.’”
 Sofia smiles.
 “I really like that message.
 I feel like it represents the diversity that we have here in Ventura.”

 Spanish Revival style homes line our streets.
 Salsa music pours from doorways.

 From mouthwatering dishes passed along generations, and given zesty life at restaurants like Taqueria Dona Raquel, Lalo’s Mexican Food, and El Jarocho Seafood (a few of Rubalcava’s favorites), to artworks scattered about town, to, quite possibly, the next Hispanic justice of the Supreme Court quietly bent over her/his books at Sheridan Way, Ventura has a deep and storied Hispanic heritage.
 Junipero Serra founded Ventura in 1782, when he established Mission San Buenaventura).